alfonsogijon/WaterClusters_PIMD/README.md

 # WaterClusters_PIMD
-Code to perform Path Integral Molecular Dynamics simulations at constant temperature of finite water clusters
+This code is designed to perform Path Integral Molecular Dynamics (PIMD) simulations at constant temperature of finite water clusters

+The code is not currently maintained.
+Any question can be asked to Alfonso Gijón (alfonso.gijon2@gmail.com)